lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 - [DEADLINE???](#deadline)
 - [I’m not an artist but I want to help!](#im-not-an-artist-but-i-want-to-help)
 - [So how are you actually building this?](#so-how-are-you-actually-building-this)

+### Who are the artists?

+Trans and gender expansive/diverse people who wish to help.
+If you are unsure whether this includes you: it does.

 ### What type of art?